brontosaurusrex/brontosaurusrex.github.io/_posts/2016-09-07-blender-shader-test-scene.md

 ## Substance painter experiment
 [![asian_dragon_substanceMachineLayout.th.png](https://cdn.scrot.moe/images/2016/09/11/asian_dragon_substanceMachineLayout.th.png)](https://cdn.scrot.moe/images/2016/09/11/asian_dragon_substanceMachineLayout.png)
 Reduced poligons even more, smoothed, quick UV unwrap, export as obj, load in Substance Painter ..., export textures, import those into Blender, and the image is showing a "simple" material node.
-Now the car-paint has no roughnes input, so the render is kinda wrong.
+Now the car-paint has no roughnes input, so the render is kinda wrong. p.s.
+And the metal mix part doesn't do anything in this case.